-The resident plays a major role in determining the direction and effectiveness of the FECe can propose legislation amending formal mandate.
-Under conditions of divided government, however, there is often no guarantee amendments will be approved by Congress and, even more often, approval requires compromises.
-The resident appoints members to the FEC, subject to Senate approval, and can recruit nominees who share his philosophy on campaign finance regulation.
-The resident submits an annual government budget to Congress for review and approval by both ouses.
-The Office of Management and Budget (OMB) within the federal bureaucracy support the resident in developing budget proposals.
+The president plays a major role in determining the direction and effectiveness of the FEC because he or she can propose legislation amending its formal mandate.
+Under conditions of divided government, however, there is often no guarantee that amendments will be approved by Congress, and, even more often, approval requires compromises.
+The president appoints members to the FEC, subject to Senate approval, and can recruit nominees who share his or her philosophy on campaign finance regulation.
+The president submits an annual government budget to Congress for review and approval by both Houses.
+The Office of Management and Budget (OMB) within the federal bureaucracy supports the president in developing budget proposals.
 The FEC is part of this budgetary process and must negotiate with the OMB on its budgetary requirements each year.

-Finally, by providing administrative policy leadership for the national public sector, the resident can insist that certain management approaches be followed across the entire range of government, including the FEC.
-For example, President Obama’s management agenda, the FEC must produce a five-year trategic lan along with an annual erformance and ccountability eport both of which are public documents.
+Finally, by providing administrative policy leadership for the national public sector, the president can insist that certain management approaches be followed across the entire range of government, including the FEC.
+For example, following President Obama’s management agenda, the FEC must produce a five-year strategic plan along with an annual performance and accountability report, both of which are public documents.

-Compared to legislatures in most abinet-parliamentary systems, Congress, especially the Senate, can be a powerful political force.
-Congress sets the mandate and can amend the law at any time.
-The Senate is involved in the appointment of members.
-The FEC budget must be reviewed by both House and Senate committees and then approved by a vote in both chambers general oversight of FEC operations.
-Primary responsibility for such scrutiny resides with the Senate Committee on Rules and Administration and the House of Representatives House Administration.
+Compared to legislatures in most Cabinet-parliamentary systems, Congress, especially the Senate, can be a powerful political force.
+Congress sets the FEC’s mandate and can amend the law at any time.
+The Senate is also involved in the appointment of members.
+The FEC budget must be reviewed by both House and Senate committees and then approved by a vote in both chambers, and several committees in both Houses of Congress provide additional general oversight of FEC operations.
+Primary responsibility for such scrutiny resides with the Senate Committee on Rules and Administration and the House of Representatives’ Committee on House Administration.
 These committees can roam widely over election finance matters.

-In addition to accountab to political actors and central bureaucratic rules and procedures, the FEC is also answerable before the courts.
-In the highly politicized environment of recent decades has spent a great deal of time defending itself against lawsuits of various kinds.
-On its website devotes several pages to ongoing litigation selected campaign finance cases and provides an alphabetical listing of all court case it as involved
+In addition to being accountable to political actors and central bureaucratic rules and procedures, the FEC is also answerable before the courts.
+In the highly politicized environment of recent decades, it has spent a great deal of time defending itself against lawsuits of various kinds.
+On its website, it devotes several pages to ongoing litigation and selected campaign finance cases, and it provides an alphabetical listing of all court cases in which it has been involved.

-Transparency is a means promot accountability to other parts of government, stakeholders and the public at large.
-The FEC has taken a number of steps to operate in an open manner. holds regular open public meetings, usually on Thursday mornings, it considers new regulations, advisory opinions, audit reports and other actions to implement campaign finance laws. uses closed executive sessions to discuss pending enforcement actions, litigation and other matters that by law must remain confidential.
-In addition provides proactive disclosure on its website of information on proposed regulations, investigations underway and completed, advisory opinions and litigation, both ongoing and completed.
+Transparency is a means of promoting accountability to other parts of government, stakeholders and the public at large.
+The FEC has taken a number of steps to operate in an open manner.
+It holds regular open public meetings, usually on Thursday mornings, during which it considers new regulations, advisory opinions, audit reports and other actions to implement campaign finance laws.
+It uses closed executive sessions to discuss pending enforcement actions, litigation and other matters that by law must remain confidential.
+In addition, it provides proactive disclosure on its website of information on proposed regulations, investigations underway and completed, advisory opinions and litigation, both ongoing and completed.

 The Election Assistance Commission

-When the EAC was created in 2002 Congress chose to replicate the bipartisan composition of the FEC.
-The EAC is not a regulatory body; it exists to promote national elect standards, provide information to and candidates and transfer federal money to state and local governments upgrad election processes.
+When the Election Assistance Commission (EAC) was created in 2002, Congress chose to replicate the bipartisan composition of the FEC.
+The EAC is not a regulatory body; it exists to promote national electoral standards, provide information to electors and candidates, and transfer federal money to state and local governments to upgrade election processes.